 When you buy flood coverage from Kin, your home, other structures, and personal property are insured for their replacement cost up to the limits of your homeowners policy.

 You can learn more about how flood insurance claims are paid out here.

 Flood insurance can’t cover everything, though, and typically excludes coverage for the following:

 Flood insurance also usually won’t cover water damage to personal belongings in basements and crawl spaces.

 That depends on where you live and what your mortgage situation is like.
 For example, if your home is in a high-risk flood zone or Special Flood Hazard Areas (SFHAs) – locations with 25 percent chance of being flooded within 30 years – and you have a mortgage through a federally regulated lender, that lender is legally obligated to require you to have flood insurance.
 Many mortgage lenders require flood insurance if your home is near a body of water, regardless of their legal mandate to do so.

-But if you don’t have a mortgage, you aren’t required to buy flood insurance.
-That said, it is incredibly risky not to, especially if your home is in an area prone to flooding, such as the Florida panhandle, along the Gulf of Mexico and the Atlantic Coast, along the Mississippi River, or even near the Rockies.
+If you don’t have a mortgage, you may not be required to buy flood insurance, but it is incredibly risky not to, especially if your home is in an area prone to flooding, such as the Florida panhandle, along the Gulf of Mexico and the Atlantic Coast, along the Mississippi River, or even near the Rockies.

 It’s also worth remembering that up to 25 percent of all flood claims come from low to moderate-risk flood areas.
 That’s why even if you aren’t required to have flood insurance in these areas, it’s still a wise investment.